Are your ears prepared for spring?

-Seasonal allergies affect between 10 and 30 percent of adults in the U.S. and as many as 40 percent of children, which means as many as 60 million people in the U.S. suffer from not only sneezing, itchy eyes and sinus pressure, but ear pressure as well.
+According to the Asthma and Allergy Foundation, seasonal allergies affect between 10 and 30 percent of adults in the U.S. and as many as 40 percent of children, which means as many as 60 million people in the U.S. suffer from not only sneezing, itchy eyes and sinus pressure, but ear pressure as well.
 The warm, wet weather of spring causes trees to produce more pollen.
 For those who are allergic, the immune system reacts by producing antibodies.
 Those antibodies release a substance called histamine, which leads to increased mucus production.
 Unfortunately allergies also cause swelling of the Eustachian tubes, meaning they don’t open as they should.
 This causes the Eustachian tubes to become clogged with the excess fluid and wax, and the result is a feeling of fullness and pressure in the ears that can negatively affect hearing.

 Over-the-counter antihistamines or decongestants might also help relieve the problem of excess fluid if it is caused by allergies.
 Some other remedies that can reduce fluid build-up include exercising, eating a low sodium diet, or eating fruits and vegetables that act as diuretics; grapes, watermelon, celery, bell peppers and asparagus all offer health benefits that include reducing fluid retention.